 While you do want to remove excess oil or control oil on the skin, you also don’t want to use a harsh cleanser that actually dries your skin out.
 So look for gentle cleansers that can help control oil without drying you out.

 Cleansers for Normal Skin

 Bless those normal skin people, because they can use just about anything.
 Although, there are very few of us this day and age that fall into this category.
 When it comes to picking a cleanser for normal skin, it will comes down to texture and your own personal preference.
 But you can use everything form foaming cleansers, to micellar water, cream cleansers and more.

-Dry and SENSITIVE Skin
+Cleansers for Dry and Sensitive Skin

 If you are dry and sensitive skin you will want to look for cleansers that also hydrate as they cleanse.
 You will have to be careful not to use a cleanser that is too harsh and strips your skin of oils and moisture, thus leading to an impaired barrier function.

 I fall into this category because I tend to be dry and prone to eczema breakouts.
 I typically love oil and cream/milk cleansers.
 These do a great job at cleaning my skin while still leaving it soft and well hydrated.
 Now that I am on my clean beauty journey, I also avoid cleansers that have surfactants (harsh cleansers) in them.
 So if you are more dry, avoid surfactants like SLS in your facial cleansers.